 For campground and lodge reservations, contact Yellowstone National Park Lodges.
 Make your reservations early as lodge rooms and campsites can fill months in advance.
 Reservations are not needed to enter the park.

-Other Permits & Authorizations
+Other Permits and Authorizations

-Assemblies & First Amendment Activities
+Assembly and First Amendment Activities

 Certain types of activities require a special use permit.

-Weddings & Other Ceremonies
+Weddings and Other Ceremonies